zanielsen162/CovalentBonding/README.md

 Molecular Geometry: Trigonal Pyramid
 ```

-In this example, the molecular geometry is determined to be "Trigonal Planar" based on the input parameters.
+In this example, the molecular geometry is determined to be "Trigonal Pyramid" based on the input parameters.

 Feel free to experiment with different inputs to explore various molecular geometries!